Pennsylvania Premises Liability Lawyer

 A property owner or manager is only liable to a trespasser for wanton or willful negligence.
 A key issue in these cases is determining whether the injured party is in fact a trespasser.
 Children are treated differently even if they are trespassing.
 The property owner can be liable to a child for simple negligence if the property is considered to have an “Attractive Nuisance.”
 An example of this would be a swing or rope attached to an abandoned bridge or a swimming pool in a backyard.

-If you hire me as your lawyer, you can expect that I will work tirelessly as a Second Generation Trial Lawyer from beginning to end to make sure you are awarded the maximum amount of monetary compensation available under the laws of Pennsylvania.
-Call me, Joseph Monaco, Toll-Free at 1-855-Joe-Legal for a Free Consultation and the No Recovery, No Fee Guarantee.
+If you hire me as your lawyer, you can expect that I will work tirelessly as a Pennsylvania Trial Lawyer from beginning to end to make sure you are awarded the maximum amount of monetary compensation available under the laws of Pennsylvania.
+Call or text me, Joseph Monaco, at 215-546-3166 or for a Free Consultation and the No Recovery, No Fee Guarantee.